openstax/oer.exports/README.md

 Finally, you will need to install http://princexml.com (remember the path to where it gets installed, or use "which prince").

+Additionally, to avoid possible reference error with Prince after installed

+    # If you run into reference error or Permission denied error with Prince, try:
+    open ~/.bash_profile
+    # If the bash_profile doesn't exist, create one.
+     touch ~/.bash_profile
+     Add this line in bash_profile:  PATH=${PATH}:~/Downloads/prince-10r7-macosx/lib/prince/bin/  or something similar. ( Wherever the download package folder is )

 ## Install Fonts

 These are the fonts used in generating the PDF and EPUB files.